HandsOnDataViz/book/shape/mapshaper/README.md

 1. Drag any map layer into the http://MapShaper.org browser window.
   - Import GeoJSON (.geojson or .json), TopoJSON, CSV, or Shapefile formats
-  - For Shapefiles, import the .shp extension; WGS84 projection is most portable
+  - For Shapefiles, import the .shp (features), .dbf (attribute data), and .prj (projection) files.
+Reminder: the WGS84 projection is most portable across multiple platforms.

 2. Click the Export button and select Shapefile, GeoJSON, TopoJSON, or CSV